Storm looking to wrap up first-round bye Sunday vs. Lynx

 The shot gave the Storm a 90-89 victory over Los Angeles in Bradenton, Florida, and capped an implausible comeback for Seattle, which trailed by two points with 0.8 seconds remaining.

-Except, it’s not the end of the story for Loyd, who returns to the IMG Academy court 3 p.m.
+Except, it’s not the end of the story for Loyd, who returns to the IMG Academy court at 3 p.m.
 Sunday when Seattle (15-3) faces Minnesota (13-5).

-With a second victory over the Lynx — the Storm won 90-66 on July 28 — Seattle secures one of the top four seeds and receives a bye from the first-round of the WNBA playoffs.
+With a second victory over the Lynx — the Storm won 90-66 on July 28 — Seattle secures one of the top four seeds and receives a bye from the first round of the WNBA playoffs.

 “This team is pretty well grounded,” Storm coach Gary Kloppenburg said.
 “They don’t get too high on anything or too low on losses.
 They really have a pretty short memory.
 I think we’ll be fine as far as the turnaround.